sptheme/cotafer-foundation-html/README.md

 # cotafer-foundation-html
-is a nonprofit that connects donors with grassroots projects around the world.
+is HTML version for build website for a nonprofit that connects donors with grassroots projects around the world.
 Donate to charity and see your impact with regular updates.

 ## Basic Features